CSE-Courses/course-project-a9-collegehub/README.md

 # collegeHub

+## Before You Start:

+Make sure you are working on your branch and not master or dev

 ## Rules:

 1. Before you start work for the day/on a new task, make sure your branch is up to date with the dev branch.